harvic3/nodetskeleton/README.md

 A `NodeJs` skeleton to use `TypeScript` with `ExpressJs`, `KoaJs` or any other `web server framework`.

+The main philosophy of `NodeTskeleton` is that the `domain` of your solution should be independent of the framework you use, therefore your code should not be adapted to a specific framework, it should work in any framework.

 ## Using Koa

 > Delete `dependencies` and `devDependencies` for `ExpressJs` from `package.json` file.

 > Remove the `express` code from the following files:

+- On file `src/infraestructure/server/App.ts` remove express code and remove `//` for lines corresponding to `KoaJs`

-- On file `config/serveModules.ts` remove express code and remove `//` for lines corresponding to `KoaJs`
+- On file `src/infraestructure/server/CoreModules.ts` remove express code and remove `//` for lines corresponding to `KoaJs`

-- On file `config/index.ts` remove express line code and remove `//` for line corresponding to `KoaJs`
+- On file `src/infraestructure/config/index.ts` remove express line code and remove `//` for line corresponding to `KoaJs`

-- On file `routes/index.ts` remove express code and remove `//` for lines corresponding to `KoaJs`
+- On file `src/controllers/TextFeeling.controller.ts` remove express code and remove `//` for lines corresponding to `KoaJs`

-- On file `controllers/hwController.ts` remove express code and remove `//` for lines corresponding to `KoaJs`
+- On file `src/application/result/BaseController.ts` remove express code and remove `//` for lines corresponding to `KoaJs`

 And then, continue with the `installation` step described at the end of this manual.